-Notes: This table reports the results of generalised impulse response for currencies of countries along the Belt and Road estimated using Equation (7).
-The endogenous variables are two-day rolling average exchange rate changes from 22 July 2005 to the end of 2018.
+Notes: This table reports the results of generalized impulse response for currencies of countries along the B&R estimated using Equation (7).
+The endogenous variables are 2-day rolling average exchange rate changes from July 22, 2005 to the end of 2018.

 We also estimate spillover networks for sub-samples and plot the interactions among the sample currencies in Figure 3.
-Panel A of Figure 3 shows the spillover network which is estimated with data from 22 July 2005 to 7 September 2013, before the BRI was proposed.
-The red dot which represents the onshore RMB lies on the periphery of the network before the BRI.
-Panel B of Figure 3 shows the spillover network which is estimated with data from 8 September 2013 to the end of 2018.
-Since the BRI was proposed, the onshore RMB has taken the central position of the network, indicating a leading role in the BRI's related currencies.
-Moreover, we observe that the currencies in the same region cluster together, which is in line with our intuition.
+Panel A of Figure 3 shows the spillover network estimated with data from July 22, 2005 to September 7, 2013, before the Belt and Road initiative was proposed.
+The red dot which represents the on-shore RMB lies on the periphery of the network before the Belt and Road initiative.
+Panel B of Figure 3 shows the spillover network estimated with data from September 8, 2013 to the end of 2018.
+Since the Belt and Road initiative was proposed, the on-shore RMB has taken the central position of the network, indicating a leading role in the Belt and Road's related currencies.
+Moreover, we observe that the currencies in the same region cluster together, in line with our intuition.